sujyrokimora/PO2_uni_work_2024/README.md

 # Soup Letter Project

-This is a project from last year that I am making public.
+This is a project from 2024 that I am making public.